blancsoft/gastly/README.md

 # Gastly

-An abstract syntax tree (AST) parser for rendering AST tree in the browser using WASM module.
+An abstract syntax tree (AST) parser and viewer for Golang.
+Gastly renders AST tree in the browser using WASM module.